mathemonads/sciences/README.md

 # sciences

-exercises from book by Leonard Susskind & George Hrabovsky on the Theoretical Minimum: What You Need
+to exercises from book by Leonard Susskind & George Hrabovsky on the Theoretical Minimum: What You Need